 If there’s one way of how to deal with relationship anxiety, it’s probably not to transfer it to your partner like it’s unused mobile data.
 Although that’s very generous, you sweet thing.

 Having a mental illness is incredibly tiring.
-Physically, emotionally.
-In the height of anxiety and panic, just getting through the day is exhausting.
+Physically and emotionally.
+In the height of my anxiety and panic, just getting through the day was exhausting.

 – holding a non-judgemental space

 This means *really* listening to your anxious partner when he/she/they are talking about their worries.
 Don’t attempt to rationalize their worries, just allow them to vent.
 Encourage them to write down their fears or follow a CBT model thought diary.